holidaycheck/apprenticeship/_apprenticeship/faq.md

  No, there will be no deductions.
 Neither during, nor after the completion of your apprenticeship.

-**Q: Will there be any special clauses in my work contract?**
+**Q: Will my contract will be special in any way because of the apprenticeship?**

-No, it will be a regular contract for full employment.
+No, it will be the same regular contract that any of our employee receives - apprentice or not.

 **Q: I have more questions, where can I get answers?**